 As before, the goal of this image is to convey the basics to a lay audience, while having the details present for those interested in the next level.
 Visible are the fire shutter in the ceiling which provides the required code separation between the research space and the public corridor, and the slab joint which provides the vibration separation between the cleanroom and the loading dock.

 Beyond the competition itself, these images have been useful aids for discussions on everything from cleanroom minutia to general principles in our pursuit of making science accessible and visible to the public.
-Many of these discussions informed the design of my next project, the Skolkovo cleanroom.
+Many of these discussions informed the design of my next cleanroom project.